7innovations/FixU-Machine-Learning/README.md

 ## **Features**

-- **Depression Detection**: Implements supervised learning algorithms to identify signs of depression based on user activity surveys.
+- **Depression Detection**: Implementing a Neural Network to predict depression based on user input.
 - **Feedback Loop**: Utilizes **Retrieval-Augmented Generation (RAG)** and retrains the **Gemini AI model** with updated data to ensure accurate and context-aware responses.

 ---